• Recipes

 Notes

-I recommend a Japanese mandolin to thinly slice the carrots.
+I recommend a Japanese mandolin to thinly slice the carrots and onion.
 To safely use this kitchen tool, please use the guard and a cut-resistant kitchen glove.
 This tool saves time and is a great investment.
 I've had my "Mini Wonder" for for than 40 years and it still cuts great.

 Nutrition